Japanese Public Key Infrastructure (JPKI)

 3. 3.
 Japanese Public Key Infrastructure usage fees

 A usage-based fee is charged according to the number of validity checks performed.
-The fee is ¥ 20 per Japanese Public Key Infrastructure for signatures and ¥ 2 per electronic certification for user identification. electronic certification
+The fee is ¥ 20 per Japanese Public Key Infrastructure for signatures and ¥ 2 per electronic certificate for user identification. electronic certificate

 These usage fees will be free for the time being from January 2023 * 8.
-The aim is to lower the cost of using the service for PF operators and support the introduction of the service.
+The aim is to lower the cost of using platform operator's services and support the introduction of services.
 Please refer to the following for details.

 * 8 The CRL method will be free for all time, and the OCSP responder method will be free for the next three years.